akeneo/pim-docs/cookbook/import_export/create-custom-step.rst

 Previously we discussed about :doc:`/cookbook/import_export/create-connector`

-Let's see how to go further by creating a custom step which sends a notification to an url when a product export is finished.
+Let's see how to go further by creating a custom step which sends a notification to an URL when a product export is finished.

 Create our Step
 ---------------